Veterans

 Comply with probation requirements, if applicable.

-Participation in the VIS program is designed to be at least 12 to 14 months, depending on the participant's track.
-Participation can last until the veteran has completed all the program requirements.
-However, if a veteran continually fails to not meet program milestones and/or is otherwise non-compliant, program participation can be terminated.
+Participation in the VIS program is designed to be at least 12 to 14 months, depending on the participant's track, but participation can last until the veteran has completed all the program requirements.
+If a veteran; however, continually fails to not meet program milestones and/or is otherwise non-compliant, program participation can be terminated.

 VIS Eligibility